 For fans of the following films and TV shows, a trip to the island of Ireland marks the ultimate pilgrimage - a chance to walk in the footsteps of Mary Kate Danaher and Sean Thornton, the scheming Lannisters and noble Starks, Rey and Luke Skywalker, young Artemis Fowl, and so many more.

 Written and created by Lisa McGee, Derry Girls follows the travails and shenanigans of a group of teenage girls (and a boy whom they think of as one of them) in 1990s Derry-Londonderry.
-The comedy’s second season has just been released in the US on Netflix to rave reviews and has been confirmed for a third season with Channel 4.
 The series is filmed primarily in the beautiful Walled City of Derry, with some interior scenes shot on sound stages in Belfast.

 For fans of the show, visiting Derry is an absolute must and will give you an even deeper appreciation for the girls’ hometown.
-If you visit while season three is filming, you might even be able to watch!
 Saoirse Monica Jackson, who stars as Erin Quinn, told The Express that the show’s director, Mike Lennox, had no problem letting members of the public observe filming in Derry.
 “When shooting outside, Mike will always give the scene a real sense of place and I don’t think he minded when the public was watching,” she said.
 “It was quite a surreal experience when the public was watching, it was nice to get a clap or a round of applause, it felt like a play.
 Everyone was really respectful as well.”

-The film adaptation of Eoin Colfer’s wildly popular sci-fi series about young criminal mastermind Artemis Fowl II is set to be released in May 2020, but excited fans are already keeping track of its filming locations.
+The film adaptation of Eoin Colfer’s wildly popular sci-fi series about young criminal mastermind Artemis Fowl II was released in June 2020.
 Director Kenneth Branagh, born in Belfast, decided to bring the movie home to Northern Ireland and shot much of this Disney production in County Antrim, along the Causeway Coastal Route.

 The cliffs are the Cliffs of Moher, and the rock is Lemon Rock, actually located just under 100 miles to the south down the Wild Atlantic Way, off the Iveragh Peninsula in County Kerry.
 Both the Cliffs of Moher and the Iveragh Peninsula - world-famous for their natural beauty and stunning views - are must-see locations for any visitor to Ireland, not just Harry Potter fans.